Stefan Pokorny (designer): Career

 In 1996, Pokorny co-founded Dwarven Forge to manufacture and distribute his designs for the first fully modular 3-D terrain systems for games.
-The business model he developed, based on a series of multi-million-dollar Kickstarter campaigns, continues to fund operations as of 2023, with over $23 million raised to date.
+The company rose to prominence in 2013 when it raised $2 million with its first Kickstarter campaign.
+Several other Kickstarters followed that equalled or surpassed that mark.
+The business model Pokorny developed continues to fund operations as of 2023, with over $23 million raised to date.